Frequently Asked Questions:

 5. Is there a specific format or template to follow when submitting a letter of inquiry?

 We do not have a specific template to follow.
 In terms of format, letters of inquiry should be no more than three pages long.
-They should summarize the proposed project's objectives, intended outcomes, budget, and current co-funding.
+They should summarize the proposed work's objectives, intended outcomes, budget, proposed activities, and current co-funding.
 We ask that letters of inquiry state how the proposal aligns with the project entry points, people, and places of the CJRF.

 6. Will you accept letters of inquiry for projects outside of the CJRF’s geographical priority areas?